 Scheduling the IUI

-After confirming ovulation, IUI scheduling is planned precisely.
+After confirming ovulation trends, IUI scheduling is planned precisely.
 Fertility experts often suggest doing the procedure 33 to 39 hours after taking human chorionic gonadotropin (hCG).
-This hormone starts ovulation.
-Timing IUI in this period gives pregnancy rates similar to superovulation treatments.
+This hormone triggers ovulation.

 The success of intrauterine insemination ties closely to its timing, the motile sperm count, and their shape.
 Good fertility cycle tracking and the right use of ovulation predictor kits greatly increase IUI success chances.